 Strengthen Your Lower Body and Core

 Full body strength training should be a part of your endurance running training.
 It complements your efforts in running and will help you maintain your race pace for longer.
 Of course, there is also plenty you can do with running training like hill training, but strengthening your lower body will give you the strength and agility you need to go further.
-In order to make your strength training efficient for your running performances, you need to focus on the muscles that will help you achieve peak performance in your race.
-You also want to target specific exercises that will require multi-joint movement and use various muscles, instead of just using gym equipment that might only make your work in a very specific area.
+To make your strength training efficient for your running performances, you need to focus on the muscles that will help you achieve peak performance in your race.
+You also want to target specific exercises that will require multi-joint movement and use various muscles.
+Try to get creative rather than just using gym equipment that might only make your work in a very specific area.

 Your workout should include exercises for your legs such as burpees, squats, lunges, jumping squats.
 You can make some of those more difficult by holding weights against your chest or with hands racked to your shoulders.